 Working with low-income, refugee, and immigrant communities, ACHI has learned several problems facing these communities.
-Most of the issues are complex, challenging, and different depending on an individual’s journey of life, cultural background, linguistic and educational level.
-Most refugees and immigrants, carrying past traumatic experiences also face a considerable challenge during their initial resettlement as a form of cultural shock and linguistic barrier.
+Most of the problems facing these communities are complex, challenging, and different depending on an individual’s journey of life, cultural background, linguistic and educational level.
+Almost all refugees and immigrants go through considerable challenges during their initial resettlement as a form of cultural shock and linguistic barrier.
 Since also there is no adequate resettlement assistance, many go into stress and depression in some cases, suicidal or taking lifelong survival jobs below the poverty level.
-For some, unfortunately, the end up becomes dependent on warfare assistance.
-The combination of the above challenges and other domestic issues has a direct consequence on the health well-being of individuals in this population, which also the cause of substantial health disparities seen within these communities.
-ACHI believes that it is possible to overcome most of the problems with a complete understanding of the cultural and linguistic background and to establish trust as a basis before providing culturally competent appropriate services.
+For some, unfortunately, fate is to become dependent on warfare assistance.
+The combination of the above challenges and other domestic issues has a direct consequence on the health well-being of individuals in this population, which also causes substantial health disparities.
+ACHI believes that it is possible to overcome most of these problems with the effort of understanding the cultural and linguistic background of these communities and establishing trust as a basis before providing any competent appropriate services.
 Thus, the work of ACHI depends on the principles that

-- Through evidence-based practices, to develop confidence, trust, and capacity that individuals will be able to seek help for their self-development.
+- Through evidence-based practices, develop confidence, trust, and capacity that individuals will be able to seek help for their self-development.

-- We work with our partners through a comprehensive referral service to connect our clients to available services.
+- Working with our partners through a comprehensive referral service to connect our clients to available services.

-- We provide educational programs for health and skill development to engage clients to maintain a healthy lifestyle and become self-sufficient.
+- Educational programs for health and skill development can help engage clients to maintain a healthy lifestyle and become self-sufficient.

 ACHI though is a small organization operates by mobilizing humanitarian dedicate volunteers.
 With the help of volunteers and dedicated staff, ACHI gradually expanding as needed its services to support the underserved immigrant communities and successfully developed programs and resources that have a significant impact.

 Our Core Value